Consciousness can localize into matter. When it does, we call it life.

 -Bhagavad Gita | 7:9

 What caused matter on this planet to organize into living organisms?
-Scientists still have no idea.
+Science still has no idea.
 Why?
 Because they religiously ignore consciousness.
 Without it, all they’ve been able to do is generate lists of attributes to describe life.
 But these are only descriptions, not explanations.
 If we could design a robot with these attributes, would it suddenly become alive?
 It’s intuitively obvious that the missing ingredient is consciousness.

 Consciousness is what makes the mind-body problem really intractable.
 Perhaps that is why current discussions of the problem give it little attention or get it obviously wrong.